sramekmichal/portfolio-website/content/blogs/fortress-github-building secure organization.md

 - GitHub Actions may create PRs, but they may not automatically approve them.
 - There should be a CODEOWNERS file in each repository.
 - Gradually the protection of the default (release) branch should be enforced by introducing the Organizational **Ruleset** and monitored scraping the **Audit Logs**.

+## Conclusion
+The implementation of the SAML protocol on the GitHub platform is a key step in enhancing the security of the organization.
+However, it is important to ensure that the organization's structure and processes are properly designed and that the necessary security measures are in place.
+The organization should be structured in such a way that it reflects the business processes and that the team structure is designed to ensure that the organization's resources are properly managed and protected.
+The implementation of the SAML protocol should be accompanied by the implementation of the necessary security measures, such as the protection of the default branch, the protection of the repository, and the protection of the organization's resources.
+The implementation of these measures will help to ensure that the organization's resources are properly managed and protected, and that the organization's data is properly secured.